dj-jayu/Img_link_to_local_markdown/README.md

 The original markdown files are never modified, only read.

 ## Where the new files are saved:
-The new created markdown files with the local links, and the images downloaded will be created in a new folder called "External_Imgs_to_Local_Files" located inside the parent directory of the location where you ran "main.py".
+The new created markdown files with the local links, and the images downloaded will be created in a new folder called "Images" located on the folder where you ran "main.py".

 ## Log file
-A log file "Img_To_Local_Python.log" will be created inside the same folder as the "main.py" script.
+A log file "PythonObsidian.log" will be created inside the same folder as the "main.py" script.

 ## How the substitution works
 The regex looks for an image url and substitute it for a random name with the same extension of the file (https://www.site.com/image.jpg -> 1234567890image.jpg)